Money Management - The 2% (Two Percent) Rule

 Just be careful not to move your stops up too quickly.
 In your haste you may be stopped out too early -- before the trend gets under way.

 I also suggest that you tighten your stops across all positions in a sector if protective stops are triggered on 3 straight trades in that sector (within a reasonable time period).
 By protective stops I mean a trailing stop designed to exit your position if the trend changes (e.g. a close below a long-term MA).
 A reasonable time period may vary from a few days for short-term trades to several weeks for long-term trades.

 You can limit our market risk in a similar fashion.

 Limit your Total Capital at Risk in the market to between 5 and 10 times your (maximum) Capital at Risk per stock (e.g. 10% to 20% of your capital if you are using the 2 percent rule).
 Adjust this percentage to suit your own risk profile.
 Also, the shorter your time frame and the higher your Success Rate, the greater the percentage that you can comfortably risk.

 It is also advisable to tighten your stops across all positions if protective stops are triggered on 5 straight trades within a reasonable time period.
 Protective stops do not have to be the original stops set on a trade.
 You may make an overall profit on the trade, but the stop must indicate a trend change.

 A general rule for equity markets is to never risk more than 2 percent of your capital on any one stock.
 This rule may not be suitable for long-term traders who enjoy higher risk-reward ratios but lower success rates.
 The rule should also not be applied in isolation: your biggest risk is market risk where most stocks move in unison.
-To protect against this we should limit our capital at risk in any one sector and also our capital at risk in the entire market at any one time.
+To protect against this, limit your capital at risk in any sector, and also your capital at risk in the entire market, at any one time.